PranavBatchu/CS7641_Group58/README.md

    ```

 #### Accuracy Check
-We evaluated the model's performance using the following metrics:
+We evaluated the model's performance using the following methods (the metrics are described within the methods):
 1. **Accuracy**: The ratio of correctly predicted instances to the total instances.
    ```python
    from sklearn.metrics import accuracy_score